The Minder Computer Game

 32. Next time you see Terry he will give you the money for the deal, minus his share.

-Last updated : 8th June 2012 by jno
+Last updated by : 1st December 2019 by jno

-DISCLAIMER: minder.org is in no way connected with Leon Griffiths, Thames Television, Euston Films or FremantleMedia.
+DISCLAIMER : minder.org is in no way connected with Leon Griffiths, Thames Television, Euston Films or FremantleMedia.
 The views expressed here are in no way related to these or have they been endorsed as such.
 This is a non-profit making website and the views and opinions expressed here are only done so to compliment the work done in producing the British TV show Minder.
 Where as this site aims to ensure that information presented here is correct, we accept no responsibility for any mistakes made.
 Any audio or visual material downloaded as a result of visiting this site is done so under the strict agreement that this material is for sampling only and that it will be removed within a subsequent 24 hour period.